MarkKhramko/nodejs-express-jwt/README.md

 ## Version notice

 This project came a long way since the initial release in 2018.
-If you used this boilerplate before 2021, you should check a [v0.x.x branch](https://github.com/MarkKhramko/nodejs-express-jwt/tree/v0.x.x) and [v0 tags](https://github.com/MarkKhramko/nodejs-express-jwt/releases/tag/v0.0.0)for latest changes of v0.
+If you used this boilerplate before 2021, you should check a [v0.x.x branch](https://github.com/MarkKhramko/nodejs-express-jwt/tree/v0.x.x) and [v0 tags](https://github.com/MarkKhramko/nodejs-express-jwt/releases/tag/v0.0.0) for the latest changes of v0.

 ## Install and Use